Duanlab123/Minimizing-Discrete-Total-Curvature-for-Image-Processing/README.md

-# Minimizing-Discrete-Total-Curvature-for-Image-Processing
  Please cite this paper if you use this code in your work.
 Thank you!

 =============================================================
 @inproceedings{zhong2020minimizing,